-The City Directories of South Carolina are housed at the Published Materials Division of USC’s South Caroliniana Library.
+The City Directories of South Carolina are housed at UofSC’s South Caroliniana Library.
 Many of the Columbia (S.C.)
 City Directores are at the Richland Library.
-Some of this collection was digitized by the Internet Archive as part of a project funded by PASCAL in collaboration with LYRASIS.
-It includes directories …
+It includes directories from the cities of Anderson, Camden, Chester, Clinton, Gaffney, Laurens, Newberry, Sumter, and Union.

 This searchable collection of Columbia (S.C.)
 City Directories from 1859 is an invaluable source for historians and genealogists.
 City directories offer an alphabetized listing of residents and businesses as well as a street-by-street listing of occupants.

 Historical Newspapers of South Carolina provides free online access to historical local and regional newspapers originating throughout South Carolina since 1815.

 Minutes of the Annual Conferences of the Baptist, Episcopal, Lutheran, Methodist, and Presbyterian Churches in South Carolina, 1785-1920

 Baptists, Episcopalians, Lutherans, Methodists, and Presbyterians in South Carolina have often disagreed on matters of liturgy and theology and have even competed for members.

 The Negro Travelers’ Green Book was a travel guide series published from 1936 to 1964 by Victor H. Green.

 This collection contains two volumes of local history and genealogical information regarding Fairfield County, South Carolina, including families who settled in the region, as well as related lines in Charleston, Orangeburg County, Richland County, and elsewhere in South Carolina.

 Antebellum Charleston literary magazine, recognized as the first Jewish publication printed in the United States.